 Types of Early Development Toys

-For babies, early development toys often include soft sensory toys, rattles, textured objects, tummy-time supports, simple grasping toys, and safe exploration materials.
-These toys help babies discover sound, movement, texture, and cause and effect while strengthening early motor control.
+For babies, early development toys often include soft sensory toys, rattles, textured objects, tummy-time supports, simple grasping toys, contrast toys, and safe exploration materials.
+These support sound discovery, movement, texture awareness, and early cause-and-effect.

 Toddlers often benefit from stacking toys, shape sorters, push-and-pull toys, matching activities, simple puzzles, and cause-and-effect games.
-These toys help support coordination, early logic, repetition, and growing independence.
+These help support coordination, repetition, growing independence, and early logic.

-Preschool children are often ready for more structured problem-solving, creative kits, sorting games, beginner learning sets, and toys that support fine motor growth and attention.
-Collections like problem-solving play sets, mathematics and counting toys, and reading and writing toys can work especially well here.
+Preschool children are often ready for more structured problem-solving, creative kits, sorting games, beginner learning sets, and toys that support attention and fine motor growth.
+Collections like problem-solving play sets, mathematics & counting toys, and reading & writing toys can work especially well here.

 How to Choose the Right Developmental Toy